IChemE calls for nominations for medals and prizes

 The Davis Medal honours George E. Davis - the founding father of the profession and is awarded to an eminent individual who has rendered service to chemical engineering.

-The Donald medal is awarded to an individual for outstanding services in biochemical engineering.
+The Donald Medal is awarded to an individual for outstanding services in biochemical engineering.
 It commemorates Maxwell Donald, Honorary Secretary of IChemE and former Ramsay Professor at University College London (UCL), where the first UK chemical engineering department was established during 1923.

-The Geldart medal recognises a major contribution to research in the area of particle technology, and is named in memory of Derek Geldart, a well-respected member of the worldwide particle technology community.
+The Geldart Medal recognises a major contribution to research in the area of particle technology, and is named in memory of Derek Geldart, a well-respected member of the worldwide particle technology community.

-The Hanson medal is awarded annually for the best contributor to the Institution’s magazine The Chemical Engineer.
+The Hanson Medal is awarded annually for the best contributor to the Institution’s magazine The Chemical Engineer.
 It is named after Professor Carl Hanson who sat on the Editorial Advisory Board.

-The Hutchinson medal is named in memory of Sir Kenneth Hutchinson CBE, IChemE President 1959–1960.
+The Hutchinson Medal is named in memory of Sir Kenneth Hutchinson CBE, IChemE President 1959–1960.
 The medal is awarded to either an individual or group, for practical, wide-ranging, philosophical, or thought-provoking published papers in an IChemE publication.

-The Macnab-Lacey Medal is awarded to a student design project that best shows how chemical engineering practice can contribute to a more sustainable world.
+The Macnab-Lacey Prize is awarded to a student design project that best shows how chemical engineering practice can contribute to a more sustainable world.
 The medal is open to all design projects involving students on university courses accredited by IChemE.